-Poised to make a big splash in cellular aquaculture, we speak to BlueNalu about the future of seafood
+Cellular aquaculture brand BlueNalu is poised to make a big splash in the future of seafood.

 When Winston Churchill mused in 1931 on the absurdity of ‘growing a whole chicken in order to eat a breast or a wing’, he envisioned a world where we could grow just the part of the animal we needed, a part that would be ‘practically indistinguishable from the natural product’.

 Nearly 100 years later we’ve made real progress toward bringing that vision to life.

 You may remember when, in August 2013, Professor Mark Post cooked and tasted the first cultivated meat burger made from around 20,000 muscle strands grown in a lab over three months.
 At the time, the presentation was ‘only a proof of concept’.
 But Post is now the Chief Scientific Officer at Mosa Meat, which is getting closer to its goal of getting cultured beef out to market.
 Memphis Meat is doing the same with chicken.